Danny-the-scientist/board_game_picker/README.md

 ## Premise

-An SQLite DB (blank example included) containing a board game collection of information (exportable from [BoardGameGeek](http://boardgamegeek.com/) in several tables:
+An SQLite DB (blank example included) containing a user's board game collection information (exportable from [BoardGameGeek](http://boardgamegeek.com/)) in several tables:
 1. Game List - basic information displayed on the BGG header
 2. Expansions - tagged, and therefore stored, separately from the main games
 3. Ancillary tables - mechanics, categories, etc., which must be obtained through the BGG API

-After this DB is populated, running the `streamlit` app will allow you to randomly pick and/or specifically narrow down choices fitting specific criteria.
+After this DB is populated, running the `streamlit` app will allow you to randomly pick and/or narrow down choices fitting specific criteria.

 ## Required installed packages

-1. `sqlite3`
-2. `pandas`
+1. `pandas`
-3. `streamlit`
+2. `streamlit`

 ## Usage